 There is a weekly didactic program that focuses on a wide range of topics, such as psychopathology, treatment, assessment, research, and diagnosis.
 In addition, interns attend weekly in-service meetings and lectures, Psychiatry and Neurology Grand Rounds, monthly case conferences, and weekly brain-cutting sessions (neuropathology conference) and autopsy consensus meetings.

-Interns are expected to acquire increasing levels of autonomy in all practice areas during the year, yet continue to receive ongoing supervision as part of their training.
+Interns are expected to acquire increasing levels of autonomy in all practice areas during the year yet continue to receive ongoing supervision as part of their training.
 The internship training will include at least 2000 hours and will be completed within 12 months, starting in July.
 Interns work 40 hours per week.
-The full time stipend is $30,000, in addition to medical insurance benefits.
+The full-time stipend is $30,000, in addition to medical insurance benefits.

 How to Apply

 The Adult Psychology Internship Program is an Association of Psychology Postdoctoral and Internship Centers (APPIC) member and utilizes the online APPIC (AAPI) application.
 The Training Program follows all policies of the APPIC, which can be found at www.appic.org and participates in the APPIC match.
 Our APPIC Program Match number is: # 2376.
 Please note that there are other psychology internships at Mount Sinai Medical Center, so use the correct Match # or we will not receive your application.
-Required materials include: Cover letter of Interest, CV, 1 de-identified testing report, 2 letters of recommendations.
+Required materials include: Cover letter of Interest, CV, 1 de-identified testing report, 3 letters of recommendation.

 Compliance with APPIC Guidelines